I Would Like It to Be Known

 I didn’t cry when they brought out the mother of those two darling children, Abby and Dean, as she began telling her horrid story for the judge and jury.
 The lot of them turned their heads in disgust as she spoke.
 A court reporter was even seen running from the courtroom, hand held tightly to his face.

 My face remained stoic and my chin held high as she sat up in the witness stand and blubbered.
 I remembered it well enough.
 I wasn’t shocked when she recounted the brutality of their deaths.
 I could still recall the sounds their little fingers made as they scratched against the wood of that chest, screaming and begging to be let out.
-Until the fire had taken them and all that they screamed for was death.
+Until the fire had begun to take them and all that they screamed for was death.

 The good mother had no memory of this, having not been there.
 She did, however, recount what she saw inside of that chest in great detail.
 I was impressed at her vivid memory and vibrant description as she sputtered on and on about the blackened, charred bones.
 She even described the globs of grey white fat that had melted off their bodies and congealed at the bottom of the chest.
 But what seemed to upset the crowd the most was her detailed description of the smell that lingered in the air around the chest.
 Most people think burnt bodies would smell putrid and foul; but burned flesh smells the same to the nose whether it is pork or human.
 Most would be horrified to know that their mouth would involuntarily begin to salivate, whether they smelled a divinely roasted Christmas ham or their own child, as the good mother of Abby and Dean had discovered.
 I believe it was at this point the court reporter chose to hastily leave the courtroom, hunched over and retching.
 I also heard the pathetic sounds of a woman in the courtroom audience who fainted.
 The judge was forced to call a short recess at this point to ensure the fair maiden with the weak sensibility would be all right.